 Drake Center is an average-sized non-profit nursing home located in Cincinnati, Ohio.
-This nursing home proved to be a grade A facility, which is a phenomenal rating.
+This nursing home received an A- overall, which is a high-end rating.
 In our view, this facility looks like a wonderful choice for most people.
-Headlining this place's stellar report card is its short-term care grade, which you can find in the next section.
+This place's impressive report card was highlighted by its short-term care grade, which you can find in the next section.

 - Nursing Home